About Blaq Mask

 We encountered very few customer reviews for Blaq’s other products at the time of our research, although they seemed to be similarly positive.

 From a company perspective, Blaq was founded in 2016 by Australian Ryan Channing, who also works as a model and personality for Scoop Management.

 Are There Other Activated Charcoal Masks Like Blaq?

 While Blaq’s advertising angle is admittedly sleek and sophisticated, whether we’re talking about masks, wipes, teeth whiteners, or body washes/scrubs, there are perhaps hundreds of different products from dozens of manufacturers competing for many of the same customers.
 Furthermore, many of these are priced meaningfully less.
 How to decide if it’s worth paying more?

 Any time you’re thinking about trying a new skincare product, it’s always a great idea to speak with your dermatologist before placing an order.
 This way, they can advise whether or not specific ingredients can help you achieve your goals, as well as about any potential side effects based on your specific diagnosis.

-From there, in How to Find the Perfect Face Mask for Your Skin, Debra Jaliman M.D., board-certified NYC dermatologist, Assistant Professor of Dermatology at Icahn School of Medicine at Mount Sinai, and author of “Skin Rules: Trade Secrets From A Top New York Dermatologist” told us that “there is no real difference between expensive and inexpensive masks.”
+Debra Jaliman M.D., board-certified NYC dermatologist, Assistant Professor of Dermatology at Icahn School of Medicine at Mount Sinai, and author of “Skin Rules: Trade Secrets From A Top New York Dermatologist” told us that “there is no real difference between expensive and inexpensive masks.”